The Ultimate Australia Bucket List: 50+ Amazing Things To Do in Aus

 by Samantha from Miss Samantha Elizabeth

-No trip to Australia is complete without a trip to Uluru the spirit heart of Aus!
+No Australia bucket list is complete without a trip to Uluru the spirit heart of Aus!
 Sitting almost right in the middle of Australia, with nothing but desert for miles around, Uluru rises out of the Earth like nothing you have ever seen before and has a profoundly humbling effect on anyone who visits.
 It’s an incredibly special place to both the traditional Aboriginal landowners, as well as all Australian’s who visit and is simply captivating to anyone who visits.

 Uluru is a short 2-3 hour flight from most major cities around Australia including Melbourne, Sydney, Brisbane and Darwin.
 It’s a good idea to rent a car when you arrive, as having your own car gives you the freedom and flexibility to explore at your own pace and to get to as many sunrises and sunsets as you can.